braice/MuMuDVB/doc/README.txt

  * When daemonized, MuMuDVB writes its process identifier in `/var/run/mumudvb/mumudvb_carte%d.pid`, where %d is replaced by the card number

  * MuMuDVB supports satellite in the Ku band, with universal or standard LNBs.
 The support of satellites in the S or C band is implemented via the use of the lo_frequency option.
-See README_CONF.
+See `doc/README_CONF.txt` (link:README_CONF.html[HTML version]).

 Known issues
 ------------